-The difficulties these individuals face fall into a profile which has been labeled “Non-Verbal Learning Disability,” NVLD or NLD.
+The difficulties these individuals face fall into a profile that has been labeled “non-verbal learning disability,” NVLD, or NLD.
 NVLD first appeared in the literature in the 1960s and was given its name to distinguish it from the verbal learning disabilities (dyslexia) that were receiving attention at that time.
 A diagnosis of NVLD is typically made by a neuropsychologist after extensive testing, and given to individuals who have average or above-average verbal intelligence or abilities, while having persistent and substantial weakness in their non-verbal abilities, in particular their visual-spatial abilities, which in turn cause them to be impaired in academic or other life domains.

 Despite increased awareness of NVLD in the educational and child mental health fields, there are currently no formal, “official” diagnostic criteria for NVLD, and NVLD is not included as a mental disorder in the Diagnostic and Statistical Manual of Mental Disorders, DSM-5.